Mayrlab/scUTRquant/README.md

  - `sample_regex`: regular expression used to match sample IDs; including a specific regex helps to constrain Snakemake's DAG-generation
  - `output_type`: a list of outputs, including `"txs"` and/or `"genes"`
+ - `target`: name of target(s) to which to pseudoalign; valid targets are defined in the `extdata/targets/targets.yaml`; multiple targets can be specified in list format
  - `tech`: argument to `kallisto bus` indicating the scRNA-seq technology; see [the documentation](https://pachterlab.github.io/kallisto/manual#bus) for supported values
  - `strand`: argument to `kallisto bus` indicating the orientation of sequence reads